ddobrin/declarative-deployments-k8s/README.md

-# Demo for Declarative Deployments in Kubernetes
+# Patterns for Declarative Deployments in Kubernetes

 The demo applications in this repo are leveraging Spring Cloud Kubernetes and *DO NOT* use a service discovery mechanism (Consul, Eureka, etc).
 It runs in any Kubernetes distribution.

+## Why do anything?
+Isolated environments can be provisioned in a self-service manner with minimal human intervention through the Kubernetes scheduler, however, with a growing number of microservices, continually updating and replacing them with newer versions becomes an increasing burden.

+Provisioning processes allow for some or no downtime, however at the expense of increased resource consumption.

+We need to be aware that manual or scripted processes are error prone, respectively effort-intensive, which could bottleneck the software release process.

+## What are Declarative Deployments?
+The concept of Deployments in Kubernetes encapsulates the upgrade and rollback processes of a group of containers and makes its execution a repeatable and automated activity.

+It allows us to describe how an application should be updated, based on different strategies and allowing for the fine-tuning of the various aspects of the deployment process

-## The Kubernetes model for connecting containers
+## Connecting applications in Kubernetes - the K8s model for connecting containers
 Once you have a continuously running, replicated application you can expose it on a network.
 Before discussing the Kubernetes approach to networking, it is worthwhile to contrast it with the “normal” way networking works with Docker.

 By default, Docker uses host-private networking, so containers can talk to other containers only if they are on the same machine.
 In order for Docker containers to communicate across nodes, there must be allocated ports on the machine’s own IP address, which are then forwarded or proxied to the containers.
 This obviously means that containers must either coordinate which ports they use very carefully or ports must be allocated dynamically.